xyXiangYu/DAT158ML/README.md

 # Troubleshooting

 * If you use Windows and get an error on the form `ImportError: DLL load failed: The operating system cannot run %1`, try changing the installed version of `intel-openmp` by running `conda install -c defaults intel-openmp -f` in the DAT158 environment.
+Make sure you're in the correct environment (first do a `conda activate dat158`).